 - Very low lactose - fermentation and aging reduce lactose to negligible levels

 Sheep's milk cheeses deliver more conjugated linoleic acid (CLA) per serving than cow's milk cheeses.
 CLA is a fatty acid associated with potential health benefits in some research.
-While we do not make health claims for cheese consumption, the CLA content in sheep's milk products is documented in dairy science literature.

 These figures come from the USDA FoodData Central database for Manchego cheese.